 If your computer is running an earlier version of macOS then we encourage you to take action to ensure you continue to receive full support from us by upgrading your operating system.
 Information on how to upgrade, for free, to a more recent version of macOS can be found on the Apple website at www.apple.com/osx/how-to-upgrade.

-Apple has released macOS Mojave (10.14) on 24th September.
-We request that staff and students using Mac desktops and laptops on the UCD network or wishing to access central IT services do not upgrade to macOS Mojave until we have completed the evaluation and testing process and have confirmed that there are no issues.
+Apple are due to release Catalina (10.15) in Autumn 2019.
+We request that staff and students using Mac desktops and laptops on the UCD network or wishing to access central IT services do not upgrade to macOS Catalina until we have completed the evaluation and testing process and have confirmed that there are no issues.

 Limited NetWare/IPX support is possible under Linux, but is not supported by IT Services.
 All internet based services should be accessible (web, email and news).
 If you wish to run internet accessible services (web server, FTP server etc) you should register your machine and services with IT Services to allow incoming access to your server.
 Please check the Security pages for further details.